atyu1/aws_saa/README.md

     - Snoball Edge
   - Using it if we don't wanna transfer huge data over internet
   - Offline devices where we copy and manualy move data, which are loaded to cloud/S3
+  - Snowball can import to S3 Standard only (after lifecycle policy can move to Glacier)

 ### AWS Snowball Edge
   - Physical data transport